 Although very small compared to other weekend markets, we’ve included this Forest Hill market in this list of best London Sunday Markets as the hill top setting is incredible, and we really like the gardens and park at the Horniman Museum.

-If you luck out with the weather on a clear, sunny, Sunday, you’ll be able to enjoy your street food on a park bench with unspoiled views of South London and further afield over the River Thames, a London cityscape vista that no other Sunday market can match.
+If you are blessed with good weather on a clear, sunny Sunday, you’ll be able to enjoy your street food on a park bench with stunning views of south London and further afield over the River Thames.
+A panoramic view of London that no other Sunday market can match.

 When we visited the Horniman Museum and Gardens Farmers Market on our last trip, there were around 15 to 20 stalls, approximately half selling street food and the others selling crafts or organic produce.
 Check out the craft and children’s clothing stalls in the Horniman bandstand / rotunda.

 Horniman Sunday market food stalls included Thai cuisine, Italian pasta, Lebanese falafel and a farm stall selling cooked and chilled organic meat products.

 Petticoat Lane is a traditional clothing and fashion market located very close to London Liverpool Street station.
 Whilst the Petticoat Lane Market is open six days a week on Wentworth Street, the bigger (and better) market is open along Middlesex Street on Sundays only.